(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 Moniqa was too weak even to shudder.

-The girl leaned forward and smiled down at her with bright green eyes.
+The girl leaned forward and smiled down at her with bright brown eyes.
 Her lips were painted so rich a red they could be bleeding.
 It was the red of rubies, the red of her father’s horrible old statues and their evil eyes.
 A strained, high-pitched whine escaped Moniqa’s lips, and the stranger brushed her thumb down Moniqa’s cheek, smoothing out a tear.

 “Oh no, don’t cry.”
 The girl’s voice was soothing, cooing, so like a mother’s.
 “I’m here for you.”